LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Experiment

 \subsection{Quantitative Evaluation}

-We compare our method against recent advancements using deep networks (SA-AE \cite{hu2020sa}, S3Net, \cite{Latent-Intrinsic}) and diffusion models (RGB-X~\cite{zeng2024rgb}) on the test set from the MIIW dataset, which was not included in our training set.
-Following the experimental setup of \citet{Latent-Intrinsic}, we randomly select an image and its 12 reference lighting conditions from the entire test set.
-To minimize bias from random selection, we repeat the experiment multiple times with a different seed for each run and report the average results.
+We compare our method against recent advancements using deep networks (SA-AE \cite{hu2020sa}, S3Net, \cite{Latent-Intrinsic}) and diffusion models (RGB$\leftrightarrow$X~\cite{zeng2024rgb}) on the test set from the MIIW dataset, which was not included in our training set.

-As shown in Tab.~\ref{tab:MIIW}, we conduct two types of experiments: the first is based on the raw output, directly compared with the ground truth image; the second applies color correction, where a global color shift is adjusted using a single color vector (R, G, B) to account for potential color shifts (white balance) under varying lighting, details in \citet{Latent-Intrinsic}.
-In both setups, our method achieves state-of-the-art performance on RMSE and SSIM, surpassing competing methods by a large margin (over 20\%).

-Fig.~\ref{fig:mit relight} illustrates visual results from the MIIW dataset, comparing our method with \citet{Latent-Intrinsic} and RGB-X~\cite{zeng2024rgb}.
-Our method effectively transfers lighting effects (e.g., highlights, soft shadows) from the reference image to the input while preserving most of the geometry and intrinsic properties.
-The state-of-the-art deep network \cite{Latent-Intrinsic} struggles to generate specific lighting effects, such as highlights.
-Notably, although RGB-X achieves the second-best results in Tab.~\ref{tab:MIIW}, it is unable to transfer lighting across different scenes, as it requires all intrinsic channels to originate from the same scene.
-Additionally, the alternative text-prompt-based relighting method (using the albedo channel along with a descriptive text prompt for lighting conditions) is unsuitable for quantitative evaluation due to the difficulty of specifying fine-grained lighting directions in text.
-We include text-prompting version of RGB-X~\cite{zeng2024rgb} in room-level relighting, as describing general lighting conditions is more feasible at that level.
+{We employ the official Latent-intrinsics \cite{Latent-Intrinsic} evaluation code to evaluate every method, specifically, to match the latent intrinsics' evaluation protocol, RMSE and SSIM are evaluated based on data range from [-1,1].}

+As shown in ~\cref{tab:MIIW}, although our method does not directly surpass Latent-Intrinsic~\cite{Latent-Intrinsic} and SA-AE~\cite{hu2020sa}—both specifically trained for relighting tasks on the MIIW dataset—we outperform our closest diffusion-based counterpart, RGB$\leftrightarrow$X, which relies on G-buffer information for relighting.
+It is also worth noting that the current evaluation metrics are limited in their ability to accurately reflect relighting performance, as small pixel-level differences in highlight regions can lead to disproportionately large numerical errors \cite{giroux2024towards}.

+In \cref{fig:mit relight}, we provide qualitative relighting results on the MIIW dataset.
+For this comparison, we evaluate our method on the same input and reference lighting image from the Latent-Intrinsics paper, and compare the results of RGB$\leftrightarrow$X and our method under identical conditions.
+Latent-Intrinsic struggles with challenging lighting scenarios, such as removing cast shadows, recovering overexposed regions, or generating realistic highlights on plastic surfaces.
+Meanwhile, RGB$\leftrightarrow$X exhibits limited capability in cross-scene lighting transfer.
+Although the variant RGB$\leftrightarrow$X*—which uses ground-truth irradiance—produces more meaningful relighting, it still fails to handle highly ambiguous materials like metal and glass.
+Our method effectively captures a wider range of lighting effects compared to other approaches; however, it can exhibit some fine geometric inconsistencies.
+With the inclusion of the bypass decoder (BD) from \cite{quadprior}, we observe that our approach significantly improves identity preservation while retaining these vivid and realistic lighting effects.